 Observation 1: More works may be needed to identify different alarm types, consequences and further actions.

-In [1], the relation and interaction with eMDAS is one of the objectives to study in FS_FSEV.
+In [1], the relation and interaction with MDAS is one of the objectives to study in FS_FSEV.

-Relation and interaction with eMDAS and eCOSLA for evolved fault supervision, e.g., how to take advantage of and integrate eMDAS capabilities into the solutions and if any, recommended capabilities needed for eMDAS enhancements.
+Relation and interaction with MDAS and COSLA for evolved fault supervision, e.g., how to take advantage of and integrate MDAS capabilities into the solutions and if any, recommended capabilities needed for MDAS enhancements.

 In [5], MDA capability of “failure prediction” in “MDA assisted fault management” has been specified.